koordinates/kart/docs/pages/command_reference.rst

 - ``kart import --dataset=<dataset_name> <tile> [<tile>] [<tile>]``

 This command imports one or more point-cloud tiles into the kart repository in the working directory.
-All tiles are importet into the same dataset - in contrast to importing vectors / tables, where multiple datasets can be importet simultaneously.
+All tiles are imported into the same dataset (in contrast to importing vectors / tables, where multiple datasets can be imported simultaneously).
 To import more than one point cloud dataset, run the import command more than once.

 -  ``<tile>`` path to a LAS or LAZ file.